afnw35342/LearnAWS/readme.md

 - Tranforms object data on GET access
   - E.g. Change data format, change video encoding

+#### Glacier

+- Intended for archiving & long-term backup
+- Low cost...
+  - ...but the trade-off is...
+- Slow retrieval time
+  - Measured in minute and probably hours
+  - Also, significant retrieval cost
+- Use case is data retention for regulatory purposes
+  - Unlikely to need to retrieve it but just in case...

+### Storage Gateway

+- Extension of on-prem storage into the cloud
+- Backup & archiving, DR, data processing in the cloud, stroage tiering, data migration

 ### EFS

 - Linux only
 - One Zone - aging data management
+- Shared file store, mountable concurrently on multiple EC2 instances

 ### EBS - Elastic Block Store

+- Virtual hard-drive in the cloud
+  - SSD
+  - IOPS SSD
+  - Throughput HDD
+  - Cold HHD
 - Mount volumes - look like local drives
 - Attached over the network
   - instance stores are physically attached to the host - high performance with low latency; ephereral - lost on instance shutdown - good for temp data; otherwise, copy it off

+### Snowball

+- Data movement but not over the network
+- Loading data in bulk - 50-80TB
+- E-ink label
+- Tamperproof
+- 3 Levels of cryptography
+- on-board compute
+- Ruggedised

+#### Edge

+- Better version of Snowball

+### Snowmobile

+- larger version of Snowball
+- Shipping container

 ## RDS - Relational Database Service